• Skip to primary navigation

 Without early intervention and treatment, a child with ataxic cerebral palsy runs the risk of falling behind in both physical and emotional growth.
 Get regular medical checkups for your baby, especially from birth until three years of age.

-If you suspect that a doctor’s mistakes caused your child’s ataxic cerebral palsy diagnosis, contact a birth injury law firm.
-They can review your case and help you seek justice and recover damages for medical malpractice.
+If you suspect that a doctor’s mistakes caused your child’s ataxic cerebral palsy diagnosis, contact a cerebral palsy lawyer.
+They can review your case, help you seek justice, and recover damages for medical malpractice.

 Lifelong Financial Assistance for Your Child's Birth InjuryCerebral Palsy